Filesystems/Directories and Quotas

 Allocation Areas & Quotas

 There are two main directories or filesystems of importance that exist on Eos.
-Your disk usage is limited to a finite amount on each filesystem.
+These are global: each and every node and process have access to them.
+Physically their storage space is provided by the disks of the DDN S2A9900 RAID Array.
+Your disk usage on the RAID Array is limited to a finite amount on each filesystem.
 See the Filesystem Quotas section for more information.

 |Directory||Quota||Backed Up?||Environment Variable||Description|